Impacting spheres: from liquid drops to elastic beads: Wagner versus Hertz: Permanent‑Memory Impacts

 In this section, we quantify the solid‑impact limit by taking $De\to\infty$, so the material retains its deformation memory over the process time.
 In the numerics, we keep a small background viscosity, so the spheres are Kelvin–Voigt solids rather than perfectly elastic; this facilitates comparison with inertial liquid impacts at finite $Oh$ and avoids the numerical breakdown of the inviscid (Euler)–elastic limit.
 We therefore approach the purely elastic response by letting $Oh\to 0$.

-We sweep the $(Ec,We)$ space over $We\in[1,10^{2}]$ and $Ec\in[10^{-1},10^{4}]$.
+We sweep the $(Ec,We)$ space over $We\in[1,10^{3}]$ and $Ec\in[10^{-1},10^{4}]$.
 The normal reaction on the substrate is computed from the drop’s momentum balance (eq.~\ref{eq:force_vcm}).
-For liquid drops on non‑wetting substrates, $F(t)$ exhibits two peaks: an inertial peak at touchdown and a later peak associated with the formation of Worthington jet \citep{zhangImpactForcesWater2022}.
-Elastic spheres, by contrast, show a single peak from inertial loading.
-To compare liquids and solids and to track the transition, we focus on the first (inertial) peak, $F_{\max}$, non‑dimensionalized as $F_{\max}/(\rho_l V_0^2 R_0^2)$; the corresponding time is $t_{\max}$.
+For liquid drops on non-wetting substrates, $F(t)$ exhibits two peaks: an inertial peak at touchdown and a later peak associated with the formation of a Worthington jet \citep{zhangImpactForcesWater2022}.
+The second, jetting peak occurs at a time $t_2 \gg t_{\max}$, with the ratio $t_2/t_{\max} \sim \sqrt{We}$ \citep{sanjayRoleViscosityDrop2025}, reflecting the phase difference between recoil and jet formation.
+In contrast, for elastic spheres the loading and unloading remain nearly in phase: the entire contact–rebound cycle fits within $t \lesssim 2t_{\max}$ and $F(t)$ displays only a single, almost symmetric peak in this interval.
+To compare liquids and solids and to track the transition, we therefore focus on the first (inertial) peak $F_{\max}$, non-dimensionalized as $F_{\max}/(\rho_l V_0^2 R_0^2)$; the corresponding time is $t_{\max}$.

 Figure~\ref{fgr:diff_regimes} shows representative cases across the parameter space.
 At low $Ec$ the sphere flows and behaves liquid‑like (figs.~\ref{fgr:diff_regimes}b,c; $Ec=1,2$).
 At low $Ec$ and low $We$, capillarity is significant (fig.~\ref{fgr:diff_regimes}b).
 At high $Ec$ the sphere deforms slightly and rebounds after a short contact (figs.~\ref{fgr:diff_regimes}d; $Ec=1000$).
 Increasing $We$ at fixed $Ec$ effectively softens the response (reduces $El$) and increases the contact duration (figs.~\ref{fgr:diff_regimes}d).
 The force traces reflect this evolution: for large $El$ (high $Ec$, low $We$) $F(t)$ is nearly symmetric, as in elastic impacts, while decreasing $El$ (e.g. by increasing $We$) skews $F(t)$ in the manner typical of liquid impacts \citep{zhangImpactForcesWater2022,sanjayRoleViscosityDrop2025}.
 The peak magnitude also varies appreciably across cases.
+Since force and time are related as $F_{max}/(\rho_lV_0^2 R_0^2)\cdot t_{max}/(R_0/V_0) \sim 1$ for any impacting sphere in general, $t_{max}$ reduces accordingly with an increase in $F_{max}$.

 The dependence of $F_{\max}$ on $We$ and $Ec$ is summarized in figure~\ref{fgr:fvswe,ec}.
 For $Ec\lesssim1$, $F_{\max}$ follows the liquid‑impact trend with the low‑$We$ correction \citep{zhangImpactForcesWater2022},